elfsternberg/riggedregex/rust/02_riggedregex/README.md

 # Kleene Regular Expressions with Rigging, in Rust

-# Kleene Regular Expressions with Rigging, in Haskell

 This program builds on the simple regular expressions in Version 01, provding a new definition of a regular expression `Regw` that takes two types, a source type and an output type.
 The output type must be a